mcoulont/LeibnizProject/Markdown/physical_theories.md

 The set $E$ of events is ${\{⊥, ⊤\}}^H$, provided $e(h) = ⊤$ when the event $e \in E$ happens in history $h \in H$.
 --MATH_END--

-[//]: # Rocq (27-30)
+[//]: # Rocq (25-28)

 ## Physical theories

-A physical theory comes to down to the ability to determine whether a given history is physically possible or not (being given this ability, we may describe its behaviour in physical laws).
+A physical theory comes down to the ability to determine whether a given history is physically possible or not (being given this ability, we may describe its behaviour in physical laws).

 --MATH_START--
 $\mathbf{Definition}$\